OpenGene/fastp/README.md

   # adapter trimming options
   -A, --disable_adapter_trimming     adapter trimming is enabled by default.
 If this option is specified, adapter trimming is disabled
-  -a, --adapter_sequence             for single end data, adapter sequence is required for adapter trimming (string [=])
+  -a, --adapter_sequence             the adapter for SE data, default is auto (automatic detection).
+For PE data adapters can be trimmed without knowing the sequences. (string [=auto])

   # global trimming options
   -f, --trim_front1                  trimming how many bases in front for read1, default is 0 (int [=0]) -t, --trim_tail1                   trimming how many bases in tail for read1, default is 0 (int [=0])